X-SHARC/SharcScout/README.md

 <img src="/exampleImages/form.jpeg" height="400px">
 </p>

 Also, the form disappears when the "+" button is pressed again.
 In this screen, you can search a team by their team name or their team number.
-The submit button will list short summaries of each match your scouting team scouted.
+The "Search" button will list short summaries of each match your scouting team scouted.
 There will be more analysis features added in the near future.

 <p align="center">
 <img src="/exampleImages/searchResults.jpeg" height="400px">